tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 3/07/2021: Learned that appearance: none removes the arrow on the selector.

 05/13/2021: Will add an updated Css Reset
 05/16/2021: Started working on file after time away.
+Started again.
+Erased code I had already.
+Won't do pull request yet.